Edmonton LRT: Rolling stock

 The rolling stock of the Capital Line is composed of trains of either Siemens-Duewag U2 or Siemens SD-160 cars.
 ETS operates 37 U2 cars, some of which have been in operation since the system opened in 1978.
-ETS also operates 57 SD-160 cars, of which 37 were ordered between 2005 and 2007, with the first cars entering revenue service on January 27, 2009.
+ETS also operates 57 SD-160 cars, of which 37 were ordered between 2005 and 2007.
+They were shipped by rail from Florin, California, and the first arrived in Edmonton on May 9, 2008.
+The first SD-160 cars entered revenue service on January 27, 2009.
 An additional 20 cars were purchased in 2010 and 2011 for use in the Metro Line and were delivered from March 2012 to April 2013.

 The Capital Line uses five-car trains during peak hours, four-car trains on weekends, and two-car trains are used for late night service.
 The Metro Line operated three-car trains until the permanent NAIT/Blatchford Market station opened, as the temporary NAIT station could only accommodate three-car trains.
-The permanent station is 125 metres long to accommodate a five-car train.
+The permanent station is 125 m long to accommodate a five-car train.
 All other extensions to the Capital and Metro lines will have five-car platforms.